-Known as the ‘ship that follows the sun’, the MSC Seaview cruise ship will include a 360° promenade with glass railings running around the entire ship, a beach condo, and a recreation area with open-air bars, restaurants and boutiques.
+Known as the ‘ship that follows the sun’, the MSC Seaview includes a 360° promenade with glass railings running around the entire ship, a beach condo, and a recreation area with open-air bars, restaurants and boutiques.

 The staterooms feature double beds, a wardrobe, a bathroom with tub and shower, air-conditioning, a mini bar and safe, an interactive TV, and a telephone.

-The vessel will also include an all-inclusive private restaurant, unlimited drinks in all MSC Yacht Club venues or from the minibar, complimentary beverage selection, and exclusive access to The One Sun Deck and Top Sail Lounge.
+The vessel offers unlimited drinks in all MSC Yacht Club venues or from the minibar, complimentary beverage selection, and exclusive access to The One Sun Deck and Top Sail Lounge.

-The next-generation technology will provide state-of-the-art B2B solutions, including latest displays and mobile solutions to products for enhanced reality consumer retail experiences.
+Advanced technology provides state-of-the-art B2B solutions, including latest displays and mobile solutions to products for enhanced reality consumer retail experiences.

-The near field communication (NFC) technology provides a range of options including geo-location of children, cabin access and onboard payment.
+Near-field communication (NFC) technology provides a range of options, including geo-location of children, cabin access and on-board payment.

-Interactive screen technology will allow passengers to select excursions and book shows and restaurants, while the iBeacon technology will help guests communicate with mobile devices and send push notifications about relevant information and offers.
+Interactive screen technology allows passengers to select excursions and book shows and restaurants, while the iBeacon technology helps guests communicate with mobile devices and send push notifications with relevant information and offers.